jamii/jamii.github.com/_drafts/qnd-review-of-ppig-1989-2016.markdown

 [A Cognitive Neuroscience Perspective on Memory for Programming Tasks](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Parnin.pdf)

+Basic overview of memory models.

 [A Logical Mind, not a Programming Mind: Psychology of a Professional End-User](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Blackwell.pdf)

+Case study - 3 years, electronic patient record system in ICU.
+Customised in the field by users.
+Hired a professional programmer for 5 days to contrast their mental model with users.

+Modifications made live with little version control tooling.
+Users willing to make long-term learning efforts, but only when there is a clear need/payoff.
+Not interested in understanding for it's own sake.

+Programmer spent a lot of time trying to teach inheritance and talking about OOPy models of cars.
+Users completely exasperated at this apparent waste of time.

 [Bricolage Programming in the Creative Arts](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-McLean.pdf)

+Philosophizing.

 [Characterizing Comprehension of Concurrency Concepts](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Li.pdf)

+UML diagrams for concurrency.
+15 students given comprehension test on concurrent system.
+Miscomprehensions are tangled chains of mistakes.
+Tries to categorize them by semantic level at which they occur.

 [Confirmation Bias in Software Development and Testing: An Analysis of the Effects of Company Size, Experience and Reasoning Skills](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Calikli.pdf)

+Tendency to write tests that confirm hypotheses rather than refute them.

+88 subjects drawn from 4 companies and from grad school.
+Watson's rule discovery task and selection task.
+Students did better.
+Don't see a control for IQ or similar.

 [Empirically-Observed End-User Programming Behaviors in Yahoo!
 Pipes](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Dinmore.pdf)

+Mined 30k pipes.
+Most pipes are DAGs (ie no use of looping constructs).
+Most pipes use a small subset of the available constructs.
+Most pipes are hardwired - number of exposed parameters fits exponential distribution.

 [Enhancing Comprehension by Using Random Access Memory (RAM) Diagrams in Teaching Programming: Class Experiment](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Mselle.pdf)

+39 students in control group taught with trace tables.
+61 students taught with diagrams of memory layout.
+Different teachers.
+(Numbers suggest not randomly assigned?).

+Simple programming exam.
+Tiny but significant effect size.

 [Enhancing User-Centredness in Agile Teams: A Study on Programmer's Values for a better Understanding on how to Position Usability Methods in XP](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Leitner.pdf)

+Interviewing XP programmers to determine their goals.
+No attempt to determine reliability or validity of their methods.

 [Evaluating Scratch to Introduce Younger Schoolchildren to Programming](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Wilson.pdf)

+Case study with Scratch.
+Given LOGO test at middle and end - small improvement.
+Main upside is more enthusiasm, less frustration (compared to?).

 [Liveness in Notation Use: From Music to Programming](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Church.pdf)

+Breaks liveness into levels.
+Compares different tasks in programming and music.

+Neat diagrams of feedback loops in various systems.

 [Perceived Self-Efficacy and APIs](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Daughtry.pdf)

+Designed self-efficacy questionnaire for APIs.
+Don't understand their attempt to prove that the test is reliable.
+They note that their other experiments have terrible power.

 [Project Kick-off with Distributed Pair Programming](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Rosen.pdf)

+Case study of distributed pair programming.
+Small number of sessions, small number of subjects.

 [Students’ Early Attitudes and Possible Misconceptions about Programming](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Moffat.pdf)

+Ask students about recollections of efficacy at various points in time.
+Results are confused.

 [Teaching Novice Programmers Programming Wisdom](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Kaplan.pdf)

+List of heuristics novices might benefit from.

 [The Construction of the Concept of Binary Search Algorithm](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-daRosa.pdf)

+Teaching binary search.
+Same as previous paper, I can't figure out what the contribution is.

 [The use of MBTI in Software Engineering](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Sach.pdf)

+Looks at previous studies of distribution of MBTI types in devs.

 [Usability Requirements of User Interface Tools](http://www.ppig.org/sites/default/files/2010-PPIG-22nd-Letondal.pdf)

+Programming interactive apps is hard.
+Proposed advances from academia have not taken off.
+Big list of properties that make interactive software different to purely computational software.

 ### 2011